 But, take this test if you dare.
 Walk around on Sunday morning before or after your service, and ask random people, “What did our pastor preach on last week?”

 This is not bad.
 This should be expected.
 This is the way God made us to learn.
-Proclamation of God’s word is important.
-But if the members of your small group Bible study don’t do any better than 20%, perhaps you should consider how you’re putting that data in.
+This is normal.
+The proclamation of God’s word is very important.
+But if the members of your small group Bible study don’t do any better than 20%, perhaps you should consider how you’re presenting that data.

 There are methods that are vastly more effective in getting data out.
-They involve well-structured discussion (saying and writing is 70%, saying and doing is 90%).
+The best involve well-structured discussion (saying and writing is 70%, saying and doing is 90%).
 I say well-structured, because how you get the data in is very important to how it comes out.

 One way to consider this is the weight lifter vs the juggler.